 “I got tired of waiting for the subtitles,” she said.
 “So I thought ‘why not study Japanese?’’’

 She did just that, watching shows and writing down commonly-used words and their definitions in a little notebook.

-“Words like "I" "cute" or "what?" were quite easy to learn because context was always clear,” she says.
+“Words like 'I,' 'cute,' or 'what' were quite easy to learn because context was always clear,” she says.
 “In a way it was like immersion.
-Not only was anime my motivation for learning Japanese but it was also my teacher.”
+Not only was anime my motivation for learning Japanese, it was also my teacher.”